National League Trust

-Other Funds and links
+Other funds and links

 There are a number of funding sources available to help raise the rest of the funds for your project.
-Some may be available just in your local area and some to anyone in country.
+Some may be available just in your local area and some to anyone in the country.

 Make sure you check that you and your project are eligible before you apply.
 For example, some funds are only available to charities.
 Remember in most cases you won’t be successful if your project has already started.